Home > Cruises > Arctic Cruises > Grand Greenland - Mythical Lands of the North

 Itinerary

-Your adventure begins with an overnight stay in Reykjavík.
+Your adventure begins with an overnight stay in Denmark's capital Copenhagen.

 Welcome to the capital of Greenland

-You'll have an early start today as we depart Reykjavík and fly to Nuuk.
+You'll have an early start today as we depart Copenhagen and fly to Nuuk.

 Nuuk is Greenland's colourful and compact capital.
 With a population of fewer than 20,000, it's a striking mix of old and modern buildings.
 If you're more a fan of the former, head down to the old part of town by the waterfront, where you'll find Nuuk Cathedral and the statue of Hans Egede standing on a hill.
-In the water below, you'll see the beautiful Mother of the Sea statue – a striking juxtaposition between the two.
+In the water below, you'll see the beautiful Mother of the Sea statue.

 Your expedition ship awaits you in the harbour.
 After being welcomed aboard and collecting your complimentary expedition jacket, it's time to settle into your cabin and enjoy your first dinner aboard.